cleanunicorn/theo/Readme.md

 Features:

-- automatic smart contract scanning which generates a list of possible exploits.
+- Automatic smart contract scanning which generates a list of possible exploits.
-- generating and sending transactions to exploit a smart contract.
+- Sending transactions to exploit a smart contract.
-- waiting for an actor to interact with a monitored smart contract, in order to frontrun them.
+- Transaction pool monitor.
-- web3 console
+- Web3 console
+- Frontrunning and backrunning transactions.
+- Waiting for a list of transactions and sending out others.
+- Estimating gas for transactions means only successful transactions are sent.
+- Disabling gas estimation will send transactions with a fixed gas quantity.

 <!--![Theo](./static/theo-profile.png)-->